edisedis777/Deutsche-Bahn-Train-Delay-Predictor/README.md

 ### 3. 🌐 API with Flask

-We expose a `/predict` endpoint that accepts JSON input and returns the predicted delay in minutes.
+I exposed a `/predict` endpoint that accepts JSON input and returns the predicted delay in minutes.

 ```bash